Mutation of torsion pairs in triangulated categories and its geometric realization: Introduction

 \section{Introduction}

+Cluster algebras were introduced by Fomin and Zelevinsky \cite{FZ} in order to give an algebraic and combinatorial framework for the positivity and canonical basis of quantum groups.
+The notion of mutation of clusters is a central idea in the construction of cluster algebras.
+A categorification of mutation of clusters was introduced by Buan, Marsh, Reineke, Reiten and Todorov \cite{BMRRT}, using mutation of cluster tilting objects in cluster categories.
+See the nice surveys \cite{Ke2,Ke3,R}.
+After their work, as generalizations, on the one hand, mutation of cluster tilting objects in arbitrary Hom-finite Krull-Schmidt $\k$-linear triangulated categories was studied in \cite{BIRS,IY,P}.
+On the other hand, mutation of maximal rigid objects and mutation of rigid objects were studied in \cite{BMV,ZZ} and in \cite{MP}, respectively.

-The notion of torsion pairs (or torsion theory) in abelian categories was introduced by Dickson [D].
-It is important in algebra and geometry [BR] and plays an important role in representation theory of algebras, in particular in tilting theory [ASS].
-The triangulated version of torsion pairs was introduced by Iyama and Yoshino [IY] in their study of mutation of cluster tilting subcategories in triangulated categories, see also [KR][BR].
-Recently Ng gives a classification of torsion pairs in the cluster categories of $A_{\infty}$ [Ng], Holm-J$\phi$rgensen-Rubery do the same for the cluster categories of $A_n$ [HJR].
+A torsion pair in an abelian category was introduced by Dickson \cite{D}.
+It is fundamental in algebra, geometry and topology (see the introduction of \cite{BR}) and plays an important role in representation theory of algebras, in particular in tilting theory (see \cite{ASS}).
+A triangulated version of torsion pairs was studied by Iyama and Yoshino \cite{IY} and a parallel notion, called cotorsion pairs, was studied by Nakaoka \cite{Na} later.
+Cluster tilting objects, maximal rigid objects and rigid objects are left parts of certain (co)torsion pairs in triangulated categories.
+In the paper, we prove that any mutation of a torsion pair is again a torsion pair.
+As special cases, we recover mutation of $t$-structures, rigid objects, maximal rigid objects and cluster tilting objects.